Fractonic gauge theory of smectics: Higgs transition of quantum crystal-to-smectic melting

 To access descendant phases and corresponding quantum phase transitions, we need to treat dislocation and disclination defects as dynamical charges.
 Following a standard analysis and focusing on dislocations (dipoles) for the moment, we introduce the dynamical field $\psi_k({\bf r}, t)=\sqrt{\rho_k} e^{i\varphi_k}$ for each gauge-charged dipole species ${\bf p}_k$, and add corresponding kinetic energies, $\frac{\rho_k}{2} \left(\partial_t \varphi_k+pA_{0k}\right)^2$, where we have integrated out the massive magnitude fluctuations to focus on the low-energy phase fluctuations only.

 As discussed in the Introduction, in the Mott-insulating commensurate crystal phase, the dipole ${\bf p}_k$ can only move in the direction perpendicular to ${\pv}_k$ while the along-dipole climb is forbidden due to the U(1) particle-number conservation symmetry (``glide-constraint'').
 Thus, we have only the glide motion, $\Pi_{ij}^{\perp {\pv_k}} D_j \psi_{\pv_k}$, with, ${\bf D}=\grad +i p_k {\bf A}_k$, the covariant spatial derivative, and $\Pi_{ij}^{\perp {\pv_k}}=\delta_{ij}-\frac{p_{i,k} p_{j,k}}{p_k^2}$, the transverse projection operator.
 However, the crystal also exhibits scalar non-topological point defects, corresponding to deficiency and excess in atom density, which permits the climb process of the dipoles (dislocations), as shown in Fig. \ref{fig: Dislocation climb}.
 Combined with the bosonic statistics of the underlying particles, the quantum crystal can first develop into a super-solid phase (``incommensurate'' crystal), featuring both the crystalline and the superfluid orders.
-The condensation of vacancies or interstitials in the super-solid phase, therefore, frees these symmetry-forbidden climb constraints\cite{MarchettiRadzihovsky,PretkoLRsymmetryEnrichedPRL2018, Kumar19}, $\Pi_{ij}^{\parallel {\pv_k}} D_j \psi_{\pv_k}$, where $\Pi_{ij}^{\parallel {\pv_k}}=\frac{p_{i,k} p_{j,k}}{p_k^2}$ is the longitudinal projection operator.
+The condensation of vacancies or interstitials in the super-solid phase (as illustrated in Fig.\ref{fig:sf-dis. coupling} is a bound state of opposite charge dislocatons - a quadrupole), therefore, frees these symmetry-forbidden climb constraints\cite{MarchettiRadzihovsky,PretkoLRsymmetryEnrichedPRL2018, PretkoZhaiLRdualityPRB, Kumar19}, $\Pi_{ij}^{\parallel {\pv_k}} D_j \psi_{\pv_k}$, where $\Pi_{ij}^{\parallel {\pv_k}}=\frac{p_{i,k} p_{j,k}}{p_k^2}$ is the longitudinal projection operator.
 In Appendix A, we show in detail how the dislocation-superfluid coupling alleviates the glide constraint and converts the dislocations (dipoles) from subdimensional quasi-particles to ordinary mobile defects, acted upon by the full spatial derivative, ${\bf D}\psi_{\pv_k}$.

 Introducing defect's core energy, $E_{j_{\mu}^b}$, to account for lattice-scale physics, and the dipole (dislocation) charge density and current density on a discrete lattice is given as a sum of their discrete charges